donsquido/Blockchain-Donation-App/README.md

 - **app.py**: The main Flask application file that handles routing and serves the web pages.
 - **templates/index.html**: The HTML file containing the user interface and JavaScript code for the Payment APP.
 - **static/images/QR.png**: The QR code image file that can be scanned to access the application using a mobile Ethereum wallet.

+IMPORTANT NOTE:
+1) First add your metamask address before donating and connect to your account.
+2) Second you should have enough balance in your account for donation, otherwise the transaction will fail.